triton-inference-server/server/docs/client_libraries.md

 ### Download From GitHub

-The client libraries can be downloaded from the [Triton GitHub release page](https://github.com/triton-inference-server/server/releases) corresponding to the release you are interested in.
+The client libraries and the perf_analyzer executable can be downloaded from the [Triton GitHub release page](https://github.com/triton-inference-server/server/releases) corresponding to the release you are interested in.
 The client libraries are found in the "Assets" section of the release page in a